Qetesh/miniflux-ai/README.md

 ## Features

-- **Miniflux Integration**: Seamlessly fetch unread entries from Miniflux.
+- **Miniflux Integration**: Seamlessly fetch unread entries from Miniflux or trigger via webhook.
 - **LLM Processing**: Generate summaries, translations, etc. based on your chosen LLM agent.
-- **AI News**: Generate AI morning/evening news using LLM agents.
+- **AI News**: Use the LLM agent to generate AI morning and evening news from feed content.
 - **Flexible Configuration**: Easily modify or add new agents via the `config.yml` file.
 - **Markdown and HTML Support**: Outputs in Markdown or styled HTML blocks, depending on configuration.